 Anyway where was I?
 Oh yeah, Flea Bag… Now I know I wasn’t talking about Flea Bag but there isn’t much to say about this recipe apart from that I didn’t used to like olives blah blah blah but I really really REALLY want talk about Flea Bag!
 It is hands down the best TV series I’ve seen all year.
 Finally, a brilliantly dark, raw, but real and incredibly funny account of what it’s really like to be a single woman in London today.
 I laughed so much I dropped my cup of tea in the bath… Yes I watch TV in bath… Anyway, bravo Phoebe-Waller Bridge, I salute you and will you be my friend please?
 Thanks.

-1. Roughly chop the olives and the gherkins together.
-Slice the tomato into six thin slices, peel the garlic clove and put all to one side.
-Don’t use any seasoning on your tomatoes, it will make the dish far too salty, let the olives do the work.
+1. Roughly chop the olives and the gherkins together and mix together on the chopping board.
+Slice the tomato and peel the garlic clove.
+Put to one side (avoid seasoning the tomatoes as it will make the dish air to salty).

-3. Pour the boiling water into a small frying pan about three quarters of the way and bring to a simmer.
-Crack one egg into a small tea cup, ramekin or any other small dish and slowly pour the egg into the simmering water.
-(This just prevents the egg white spreading too far.)
+2. Fill a small frying pan about three quarters of the way full and bring to a simmer.
+Crack an egg into a tea cup and slowly pour the egg into the simmering water (this prevents the egg white spreading too far in the pan).
 Repeat with the other 3 eggs and cook for 2-3 minutes.